Transcriptome: Transcription

 The transcriptome encompasses all the ribonucleic acid (RNA) transcripts present in a given organism or experimental sample.
-RNA is the main carrier of genetic information that is responsible for the process of converting DNA into an organism's phenotype.
-A gene can give rise to a single-stranded messenger RNA (mRNA) through a molecular process known as transcription; this mRNA is complementary to the strand of DNA it originated from.
-The enzyme RNA polymerase II attaches to the template DNA strand and catalyzes the addition of ribonucleotides to the 3' end of the growing sequence of the mRNA transcript.
+The functional component of the transcriptome includes RNAs that carry genetic information that is responsible for the process of converting DNA into an organism's phenotype.
+A gene gives rise to a single-stranded RNA molecule through a molecular process known as transcription; this RNA is complementary to the strand of DNA it originated from.
+The enzyme RNA polymerase attaches to the template DNA strand and catalyzes the addition of ribonucleotides to the 3' end of the growing sequence of the RNA transcript.

-In order to initiate its function, RNA polymerase II needs to recognize a promoter sequence, located upstream (5') of the gene.
-In eukaryotes, this process is mediated by transcription factors, most notably Transcription factor II D (TFIID) which recognizes the TATA box and aids in the positioning of RNA polymerase at the appropriate start site.
-To finish the production of the RNA transcript, termination takes place usually several hundred nuclecotides away from the termination sequence and cleavage takes place.
-This process occurs in the nucleus of a cell along with RNA processing by which mRNA molecules are capped, spliced and polyadenylated to increase their stability before being subsequently taken to the cytoplasm.
-The mRNA gives rise to proteins through the process of translation that takes place in ribosomes.
+In order to initiate its function, RNA polymerase needs to recognize a promoter sequence, located near the transcription start site that defines the beginning of the gene.
+This process is usually mediated and regulated by transcription factors.
+Transcription ends at a terminator site that defines the other end of the gene.
+The terminator site is often identified by termination sequences.

 Types of RNA transcripts

 Almost all functional transcripts are derived from known genes.
 The only exceptions are a small number of transcripts that might play a direct role in regulating gene expression near the prompters of known genes.
 (See Enhancer RNA.)

-Gene occupy most of prokaryotic genomes so most of their genomes are transcribed.
+Genes occupy most of prokaryotic genomes so most of their genomes are transcribed.
 Many eukaryotic genomes are very large and known genes may take up only a fraction of the genome.
 In mammals, for example, known genes only account for 40-50% of the genome.
 Nevertheless, identified transcripts often map to a much larger fraction of the genome suggesting that the transcriptome contains spurious transcripts that do not come from genes.
 Some of these transcripts are known to be non-functional because they map to transcribed pseudogenes or degenerative transposons and viruses.
 Others map to unidentified regions of the genome that may be junk DNA.